kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0110 General requirements.md

 *Regular airport* means an airport used by a certificate holder in scheduled operations and listed in its operations specifications.

 *Scheduled operation* means any common carriage passenger-carrying operation for compensation or hire conducted by an air carrier or commercial operator for which the certificate holder or its representative offers in advance the departure location, departure time, and arrival location.
-It does not include any passenger-carrying operation that is conducted as a public charter operation under part 380 of this chapter.
+It does not include any passenger-carrying operation that is conducted as a public charter operation under [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]].

 *Supplemental operation* means any common carriage operation for compensation or hire conducted with any airplane described in paragraph (1) of this definition that is a type of operation described in paragraph (2) of this definition: